Generalizing Downsampling from Regular Data to Graphs: Notation and Definitions

 \section{Notation and Definitions}

 We represent a graph $\G$ as a pair of disjoint sets $(V, E)$, where $V = \{1, \dots, n\}$ is its node set and $E \subset V\times V$ its edge set, with $|E| = m$.
 A graph can also be represented as a symmetric matrix $\adj \in \real_+^{n\times n}$, such that $\adj_{uv} = \adj_{vu}$ is equal to a weight associated to the edge $uv \in E$ or zero if $uv \not\in E$.
 The neighborhood $\neigh(v)$ of $v$ is the set of nodes adjacent to it (denoted $\neigh[v]$ if includes $v$ itself), and the degree $\degree(v)$ of $v$ is defined as the number of its neighbors, i.e., $\degree(v) = |\neigh(v)|$.
-The average degree of a graph is denoted as $\degree(\G)$.
-A path $u{\sim}v$ is a sequence of distinct nodes starting in $u$ end ending in $v$ where every node is adjacent to the following one.
-The \emph{length} of a path $u{\sim}v$ is the number of its edges (\emph{hops}), which we denote as $\length(u, v)$.
+The \emph{unweighted} distance between two nodes $u, v \in V$, denoted as $\length(u, v)$, is defined as the length of the shortest path between the two nodes.
+If there is no path between the two nodes, then $\length(u,v) = \infty$.
 The $k$-hop neighborhood $\neigh_k(v)$ of $v$ ($\neigh_k[v]$ if inclusive) is the set of nodes that can be reached by a path in $\G$ of length at most $k$.
 The \emph{$k$-th power} of a graph $\G^k$ is the graph where each node of $\G$ is connected to its $k$-hop neighbors.
-If there is no path between the two nodes, then $\length(u,v) = \infty$.
 To avoid confusion, any function may be denoted with a subscript to specify the graph on which is defined (e.g., $\length_\G$).
 An \emph{independent set}, is a set of nodes $S \subseteq V$ such that no two of which are adjacent in $\G$.
-An independent set is \emph{maximum} if $\G$ contains no larger independent set, while a \emph{maximal independent set} (MIS) is an independent set that is not a subset of another one in $\G$~\cite{bondy_graph_2008}; observe that a non-maximal independent set always allows adding some node to it.
-Given a vector of positive weights $\vec{x} \in \real^n$ associated to every node in $\G$, a \emph{maximum-weight} independent set (MWIS) is the independent set $S\subseteq V$ that maximizes $\sum_{v\in S} \vec{x}_v$; observe that a MWIS is always maximal, as adding nodes does adds weight.
-The sum of the weights in the MWIS is denoted as $\alpha(\G)$.
-A (maximal, maximum, or maximum-weight) $k$-\emph{independent set} is a (maximal, maximum, maximum-weight) independent set of $\G^k$~\cite{agnarsson_powers_2003}.
+An independent set is \emph{maximal} if is not a subset of another one in $\G$.
+A (maximal) $k$-\emph{independent set} is a (maximal) independent set of $\G^k$.